 The United States and global data protection landscape is rapidly evolving, and we may be affected by or subject to new or amended laws and regulations in the future.
-For example, California recently enacted legislation, the California Consumer Privacy Act (CCPA) which went into effect January 1, 2020.
-The CCPA, among other things, creates new data privacy obligations for covered companies and provides new privacy rights to California residents, including the right to opt out of certain disclosures of their information.
+Certain states have also adopted privacy and security laws and regulations governing the privacy, processing and protection of personal information.
+For example, California enacted the California Consumer Privacy Act (CCPA) which went into effect on January 1, 2020.
+The CCPA, among other things, creates data privacy obligations for covered companies and provides individual privacy rights to California residents, including the right to delete and to opt out of certain disclosures of their information.
 The CCPA also creates a private right of action with statutory damages for certain data breaches, thereby potentially increasing risks associated with a data breach.
-Although the law includes limited exceptions, including for "protected health information" maintained by a covered entity or business associate, it may regulate or impact our processing of personal information depending on the context.
-Further, the CPRA was also recently voted into law by California residents.
-The CPRA will impose additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It will also create a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
+Although the law includes limited exceptions, including for "protected health information" maintained by a covered entity or business associate, it may regulate or impact our processing of certain personal information depending on the context.
+Further, the California Privacy Rights Act (CPRA) was voted into law by California residents.
+The CPRA significantly expands the CCPA and will impose additional data protection obligations on covered businesses, including additional consumer rights, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
+It will also create a new California data protection agency authorized to issue substantive regulations and which could result in increased privacy and information security enforcement.
 The majority of the provisions will go into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.